.png)

 Trading hours for pounds becomes exhausting.
 The cumulative effect of constant client demands eventually leads to burnout, diminishing the quality of your work significantly.

-Turn your expertise into products that sell whilst you sleep:
+Turn your expertise into products that generate income beyond billable hours.

 The magic happens when passive products generate £2,000-5,000 monthly.
 This baseline income covers overheads, allowing you to be selective with client work and focus only on projects that genuinely excite you and align with your vision.